swhitezyj/UserEngagement/README.md

-# UserEngagement
-FHMM estimation codes
+# FHMM Model Estimation and Simulations
 This code is for demonstration purpose only.

 Paper: Personalized Mobile Targeting with User Engagement Stages: Combining Structural Hidden Markov Model and Field Experiment